-The Plan shall be effective from April 1, 2011, to March 31, 2012.
+The Plan shall be effective from April 1, 2012 to March 31, 2013.

-- 3. Basic concepts for the implementation of monitoring and guidance on imported foods According to Article 4 of the Food Safety Basic Act (Act No. 48 of 2003), food safety must be ensured by taking necessary measures appropriately at each step of the food supply process both in Japan and overseas.
-From this viewpoint, the following measures shall be taken from the stages of the production process in exporting countries, to the stage of distribution in the domestic market after importation for the purpose of maintaining the safety of the imported foods. - (1) In order to promote safety measures during the production process in exporting countries, the MHLW shall conduct the following: (i) provide information on food-safety regulations to embassies located in Japan and to importers, (ii) hold bilateral discussions with exporting countries, (iii) conduct on-site inspections and (iv) provide technical support. - (2) If the MHLW specifically determines that foods manufactured in a specific country or area, or by a specific manufacturer, should no longer be imported in order to prevent possible harm to food-sanitation conditions in Japan, it shall ban the importation of such foods by issuing a comprehensive order for an import ban under Article 8 or Article 17 of the Act. - (3) The MHLW shall provide guidance and issue an order to importers who repeatedly violate the Act to prohibit or suspend their importation business under Article 55, paragraph 2 of the Act with the aim of improving causes for violations of the Act (hereinafter referred to as "the prohibition or suspension of business of importers"). - (4) Through the import-notification documents submitted under Article 27 of the Act, the quarantine stations shall check as to their compliance with the specifications and standards for foods (hereinafter referred as "the standards") under Article 11 and Article 18 of the Act. - (5) The quarantine stations shall systematically implement monitoring inspections to provide extensive checking of the food-safety conditions of various imported foods.
+3. Basic concepts for the implementation of monitoring and guidance on imported foods According to Article 4 of the Food Safety Basic Act (Act No. 48 of 2003), food safety must be ensured by taking necessary measures appropriately at each step of the food supply process both in Japan and overseas.
+From this viewpoint, the following measures shall be taken from the stages of the production process in exporting countries, to the stage of distribution in the domestic market after importation for the purpose of maintaining the safety of the imported foods.

+- (1) In order to promote safety measures during the production process in exporting countries, the MHLW shall (i) provide information on food-safety regulations to embassies located in Japan and to importers and publish the information on the website of the MHLW (hereinafter referred as "the website"),(ii) hold bilateral discussions with exporting countries, (iii) conduct on-site inspections and (iv) provide technical support. - (2) If the MHLW specifically determines that foods manufactured in a specific country or area, or by a specific manufacturer, should no longer be imported in order to prevent possible harm to food-sanitation conditions in Japan, it shall ban the importation of such foods by issuing a comprehensive order for an import ban under

+Article 8 or Article 17 of the Act.